jczars/Pollen_classification_view/README.md

 python phase2/FT_DFT_K10_xlsx.py results/phase3/reports_cr_400/config_FT_Orig_cr_281124.xlsx
 ```

-# Interpretation of results
+# Results

-## Interpretation of Phase 1
+## Results of dataset separation by views
 This is an illustrative example and may not correspond to the current one.
 To check the most recent examples, please refer to the files:

 BD/CPD1_Dn_VTcr_281124/df_qde_vistas.csv